ethereum/ethereum-org-website/src/content/defi/index.md

 Cryptocurrency volatility is a problem for lots of financial products and general spending.
 The DeFi community has solved this with stablecoins.
 Their value stays pegged to an another asset, usually a popular currency like dollars.

 Coins like Dai or USDC have a value that stays within a few cents of a dollar.
 This makes them perfect for earning or retail.
-So far many people in Latin America have used stablecoins as a way of protecting their savings in a time of great uncertainty with their government-issued currencies.
+Many people in Latin America have used stablecoins as a way of protecting their savings in a time of great uncertainty with their government-issued currencies.

 <ButtonLink to="/stablecoins/">More on stablecoins</ButtonLink>